-The predicted uplift from these models, along with the coral uplift measurements are shown in Figure 6.
-Note that the inversion of teleseismic data alone yields a model which seems inadequate to fit the measured pattern of uplift (Figure 6a).
+The predicted uplift from these models, along with the coral uplift measurements, are shown in Figure 6.
+Note that the inversion of teleseismic data alone yields a model which seems inadequate to fit the measured pattern of uplift (Fig. 6a).
 This model predicts high uplift very close to the trench which is not compatible with the modest tsunami produced by this earthquake.
-Geodetic and joint inversions (Figure 6b, 6c, 6d) show that the largest uplift is on the northwest of Nias Island, where the cGPS station LHWA recorded about 3 m of uplift and 4.3 m of horizontal displacement towards the trench (Figure 1).
-The models derived using both the cGPS and the coral data (Figure 6b & 6d) show a more elongated uplift pattern along western Nias Island, while the model using cGPS and seismic data predicts a more circular pattern centered at near LHWA, the GPS station with the highest displacement.
+Geodetic and joint inversions (Fig. 6b-d) show that the largest uplift is on the northwest of Nias Island, where the cGPS station LHWA recorded about 3 m of uplift and 4.3 m of horizontal displacement toward the trench (Fig. 1).
+The models derived using both the cGPS and the coral data (Fig. 6b, d) show a more elongated uplift pattern along western Nias Island, while the model using cGPS and seismic data predicts a more circular pattern centered near LHWA, the GPS station with the highest displacement.
 This shows that the spatial coverage of the coral uplift data helps resolve the shape of the asperity.
 Another advantage of implementing the coral data into inversions is to constrain the pivot line cutting through the southeast of Nias Island.